 - 2-8 years in prison, and/or

 But because a baseball bat is a deadly weapon, the assault is also classified as a violent crime.
 Ralph’s prison sentence increases to:

-Four years is the midpoint of 2-6 years, and twelve is twice 6 years, the ordinary maximum for a class 4 felony.
+Five years is the midpoint of two-eight years, and sixteen is twice eight years, the ordinary maximum for an extraordinary risk class 4 felony.

 If you commit a sex crime that is also a crime of violence, the court must sentence you to an indeterminate term of at least the midpoint in the presumptive range for the class of offense up to a maximum of life in prison.

 If you are convicted of two or more separate crimes of violence arising out of the same incident, your sentences must be served consecutively rather than concurrently.
 The only exception is that the court may (in its discretion) order that your sentences be served concurrently (at the same time) if one of the violent crimes was:

 - Assault in the second degree– 18-3-203 C.R.S.; or

 Let’s say, in the example above, that while Ralph is threatening his victim with a baseball bat, he also gropes his victim’s genitals and threatens to rape him.
 That makes Ralph guilty of sexual contact (and possibly other crimes as well).
 However, since one of the crimes arising out of this incident was assault in the second degree, the court may (but is not required to) allow Ralph to serve the sentences for the assault and the sexual contact concurrently.